MayuranSundar/COM2027_Courswork/README.md

 # Mental Health Support
-This application is live therefore it can be viewed by visiting https://mhs-group21.herokuapp.com/
 ***
 This is Group21's coursework for COM2027 Software Engineering.
-It is a online forum created using Ruby on Rails.
+It is an online forum created using Ruby on Rails.

+This application is live and it can be viewed by visiting: https://mhs-group21.herokuapp.com/
 ***
 ## Setup
 - The following version of Ruby and Rails needs to be installed for the application to run.